From structure mining to unsupervised exploration of atomic octahedral networks

-The majority of processing steps were carried out using \texttt{crystmorph}, which implements the workflow in Fig. \ref{fig:workflow} for the analysis of coordination networks.
+The majority of data processing was carried out using \texttt{crystmorph}, which implements the workflow described in SI section 1 for the analysis of ONs.
 We adopted a chemical environment parser \cite{Waroquiers2020} to analyze the structures by iteratively identifying the space groups of possible coordination environments centered locally on every atom.
-For the examples used in this work, the analysis was performed for the metal-centered coordination environments, i.e. on lead for the iodoplumbates, to speed up the process.
-These groupings are coordination octahedra and we represent them as base objects in \texttt{crystmorph}.
-Subsequent algebraic operations between COs described in the following two subsections are implemented for either the atomic level (mesh graph) or the CO-level (inter-unit graph).
-The characteristics and diversity of the dataset are illustrated in Extended Data Fig. \ref{fig:pbi_stats}.\\
+For the structures used in this work, the analysis was performed only for metal-centered coordination environments to speed up the process.
+The coordination environment is partitioned into COs, which are the base objects in \texttt{crystmorph}.
+The algebraic operations between COs, as described in SI section 1, are implemented at either the atomic level (mesh graph) or the CO-level (inter-unit graph).

-\textbf{Octahedral axial tilt calculation}.
-A convex octahedron ($O$) comprises a convex set of points in $\mathbb{R}^3$ as the vertices, while the pairs and trios of adjacent vertices form the edges and faces, respectively.
-The vertices, edges and faces are also known as the \textit{elements} of the polyhedron.

-Each point $s_i$ is determined by its spatial coordinates $(x_i, y_i, z_i)$.
-In computational geometry, convex octahedra are convex hulls of their vertices.
-Existing fast algorithms for convex hull construction can determine the edges and faces of the octahedron 3D point set \cite{Barber1996} and can calculate the octahedral volume without specifically ordering the vertices.